j450h1/P3-Data-Wrangling-with-MongoDB/MongoDB Notes.md

 Ave, Ave. transformed to Avenue

+_change id to _id so it will replace objectid

 West Broadway - I thought it was missing Street.
 To my surprise, after confirming from Google Maps Street is not on the official map and Broadway must be a street type.

 Typos in the name: